Dagestan: Literature

-Epic-historical songs about the defeat of the armies of Persian Nadir Shah and various episodes of the nineteenth-century wars are popular among the Avars.
+Epic-historical songs about the defeat of the armies of Afshar Turk Nadir Shah and various episodes of the nineteenth-century wars are popular among the Avars.
 Best-known are the ballads "Khochbar" and "Kamalil Bashir".
 In the second half of the nineteenth century and the beginning of the twentieth, Avar culture and literature grew significantly.
-Well-known Avar literary figures include the poets Aligaji of Inkho (who died 1875) and Chanka (1866–1909), the lyric poet Makhmud (1873–1919), the satirist Tsadasa Gamzat (1877–1951), and the celebrated poet Rasul Gamzatov (1923–2003).
+Well-known Avar literary figures include the poets Aligaji of Inkho (who died 1875) and Chanka (1866–1909), the lyric poet Makhmud (1873–1919), the satirist Tsadasa Gamzat (1877–1951), and the poet Rasul Gamzatov (1923–2003).
 Among his poems was Zhuravli, which became a well-known Russian song.

 Music

 There is a Dagestani Philharmonic Orchestra and a State Academic Dance Ensemble.
 Gotfrid Hasanov, who is said to be the first professional composer from Dagestan, wrote Khochbar, the first Dagestani opera, in 1945.
 Dagestani folk dances include a fast-paced dance called the lezginka.
 It derives its names from the Lezgin people; nevertheless, Azerbaijanis, Circassians, Abkhazians, Mountain Jews, Caucasian Avars, the Russian Kuban, and Terek Cossacks and many other tribes have their own versions.